microsoft/hlsl-specs/proposals/0024-opacity-micromaps.md

 ### Interchange Format Additions

-This adds no DXIL operations or metadata, it only adds a new flag value that may be used with existing DXIL operation parameters, returned by a DXIL operation.
+This adds a new DXIL operation, which will be a new version of AllocateRayQuery.
+When the flag exists, this new version of AllocateRayQuery will be generated.
+If the hardware supports OMM and `RAYQUERY_FLAG_NONE` is set, then the old version of AllocateRayQuery will be used instead.

 The DXIL operations which either accept or return `RayFlags`, and therefore may accept or return the new `RAY_FLAG_FORCE_OMM_2_STATE` are the following (along